RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 6. ML Models Performance

-In this step, we selected the XGB Classifier algorithm to be performed with tuned paramenters.
-We evaluated their performance using the test dataset, which simulates real data, aiming to analyze the performance closely as if it is in production.
+<p style="text-align: justify"> In this step, we selected the XGB Classifier algorithm to be performed with tuned paramenters.
+We evaluated their performance using the test dataset, which simulates real data, aiming to analyze the performance closely as if it is in production. </p>

 The performance for XGB can be checked bellow:
 | ML Model                | Precision @20.000       | Recall @20.000       |